 Community Panel Member

-- A former board member from any county may be asked to serve on a grant review panel if a current R2AC board member will be absent and an Approved Delegate from that board member’s county cannot be found to act as a replacement.
+- A former board member from any county may be asked to serve on a grant review panel if a current R2AC board member will be absent and an Designated Delegate from that board member’s county cannot be found to act as a replacement.